Akanksh1712/CO-Project-2023/Bonus.md

 Syntax: addi reg1 $imm
 Type: B

-Note: Instructions labeled with Type "B" are basic instructions, while the instruction labeled with Type "C" is a control instruction.
+Note: Instructions labeled with Type "B" are Floating Point instructions, while the instruction labeled with Type "C" is a basic instruction (only data movement).